 - Helps prevent and treat acne

 - Has anti-aging properties that help slow fine lines and wrinkles

 How to Make a Flaxseed Face Mask

-I was shocked to see some flaxseed face mask recipes telling people to use the seeds whole, without grinding, on skin.
+I was shocked to see some flaxseed face mask recipes telling people to use the seeds whole, without grinding, on the skin.
 This is simply not very effective because the tough fibrous outer layer will prevent the nutrients inside from reaching your skin.

 Secondly, whole flax seeds applied to your face will fall off and create a bigger mess!
 So please use ground flaxseed which you can easily powder by yourself at home.
-Here’s a good tutorial on how to make your own flaxseed face mask in the right way, deriving maximum benefits from these super seeds with no wastage and tips on how to store it without spoilage.
+Here’s a good tutorial on how to make your own flaxseed face mask in the right way to reap maximum benefits from these super seeds with no wastage, and tips on how to store it without spoilage.

 - 1 tsp of ground flaxseed